Employment & Compensation Services

-- Volunteer Program (Employee Development & Training Division)
+- Volunteer Program (Organizational Learning and Talent Development Division)

-- Internship Program (Employee Development & Training Division)
+- Internship Program (Organizational Learning and Talent Development Division)

 The Division of Employment & Compensation Services is responsible for facilitating the recruitment process to attract competent and capable persons to fill job vacancies within Henrico County General Government.
 Vacancies may include managerial, administrative, clerical, technical, public safety, skilled and unskilled positions.
 All vacancies are advertised through our online iRecruitment system on the Web at www.henricojobs.com and are updated on a weekly basis.